 Like many other species, fallow deer have a skewed mating distribution (McElligott et al., 2001; Moore et al., 1995).
 While females tend to produce one fawn per year (Chapman & Chapman, 1997), male reproduction skew is steep.
-Only a small proportion of the males reproduces, with the majority having no or very little offspring (Ciuti et al., 2011; McElligott et al., 2001; Moore et al., 1995).
-Therefore, there may be a strong selection for males to prioritize growth over survival, since low quality sons will end up costing resources, with no fitness benefits in the long run.
+Only a small proportion of the males reproduces, with the majority having no or very few offspring (Ciuti et al., 2011; McElligott et al., 2001; Moore et al., 1995).
+Low quality sons assumably end up costing resources, with no fitness benefits in the long run, possibly driving selection to prioritize male growth over survival.
 A recent study has shown that male birthweights in our populations are indeed higher than female birthweights (Griffin et al., 2023).
 GC levels play a key role during gestation and have major effects on offspring phenotype early in life.
-In addition to being crucial for organ development during the late stages of pregnancy (Kitterman et al., 1981; Liggins, 1994), GCs play a role in fighting inflammation (Auphan et al., 1995) and thereby help to keep the foetus vital.
-At the same time, high GC levels may restrict growth (Edwards et al., 1996; Meakin et al., 2021; Seckl & Holmes, 2007).(Gitau et al., 1998)(Groothuis et al., 2019) As males tend to prioritize growth (Meakin et al., 2021), it may be that there would be sex differences in the mechanisms that evolved.
+In addition to being crucial for organ development during the late stages of gestation (Kitterman et al., 1981; Liggins, 1994), GCs play a role in fighting inflammation (Auphan et al., 1995) and thereby help to keep the foetus vital.
+At the same time, high GC levels may restrict growth (Edwards et al., 1996; Meakin et al., 2021; Seckl & Holmes, 2007).
+As males tend to prioritize growth (Meakin et al., 2021), there should be sex differences in the mechanisms that evolved.
 For example, maternal GC contribution may be limited in male foetuses to prevent growth retardation, at the cost of prenatal survival.
-This may contribute in some degree to why males generally face higher prenatal mortality rates (Desportes et al., 1994; Eriksson et al., 2010; Kruuk et al., 1999).
+This may contribute in some degree to higher prenatal mortality rates in males (Desportes et al., 1994; Eriksson et al., 2010; Kruuk et al., 1999).

-The mammalian placenta likely plays a crucial role in mediating these sex differences.
+The mammalian placenta likely plays a crucial role in mediating sex differences.
 Previous studies, in rodents and humans, have shown sex differences in the structure and activity of the placenta (Meakin et al., 2021; Murphy et al., 2003; O’Connell et al., 2013; Rosenfeld, 2015; Wieczorek et al., 2019).
 There is also evidence that maternal GCs may transport more easily through female placentas than males’ (Wieczorek et al., 2019).
 This may be, for instance, through different levels of expression and activity of enzymes or transporters that mitigate different maternal GC level spill over between males and females.

 One of the key enzymes, 11β-hydroxysteroid dehydrogenase type 2 (11β-HSD2), inactivates cortisol to cortisone (Edwards et al., 1996; Tomlinson & Stewart, 2001).
-Placental 11β-HSD has been frequently shown to be positively related to birthweight (Edwards et al., 1996; Meakin et al., 2021; Seckl et al., 2000; Seckl & Meaney, 2004), thus likely playing a role in preventing growth restriction.
-Previous studies have shown that male foetuses have higher expression or activity of 11β-HSD2 in response to maternal GC surges (Murphy et al., 2003; Wieczorek et al., 2019).
-Similarly in ovine, male foetuses increased 11β-HSD2 in response to maternal dexamethasone administration, whereas female foetuses did not (Braun et al., 2009).
-This may explain why a different ovine study also found that, following an antenatal GC treatment, growth restriction was lower in males than in females (Miller et al., 2012).
-In addition, male mice were shown to also have increased ATP-binding cassette transporters, which mediate GC efflux toward maternal circulation (Wieczorek et al., 2019), indicating that there are different mechanisms through which males may be able to limit maternal GC levels (Montano et al., 1993).
+Placental 11β-HSD has been frequently shown to be positively related to birthweight (Edwards et al., 1996; Meakin et al., 2021; Seckl et al., 2000; Seckl & Meaney, 2004), and likely plays a role in preventing growth restriction.
+In humans and mice, studies have shown that male foetuses have higher expression or activity of 11β-HSD2 in response to maternal GC surges (Murphy et al., 2003; Wieczorek et al., 2019).
+Similarly in sheep, male foetuses were shown to increase 11β-HSD2 in response to maternal dexamethasone administration, whereas female foetuses did not (Braun et al., 2009).
+This may explain why a different study found that, following an antenatal GC treatment, growth restriction was lower in males than in females (Miller et al., 2012).
+In addition, male mice were shown to have increased ATP-binding cassette transporters, which mediate GC efflux toward maternal circulation (Wieczorek et al., 2019), indicating that there are different mechanisms through which males may be able to limit maternal GC levels (Montano et al., 1993).
 This altogether may explain why females may have higher foetal survival (Meakin et al., 2021), whereas males may be larger and faster growing.